 Wildfowling is a solitary activity and bag sizes per visit rarely number more than two or three birds.
 Most wildfowling takes place around dawn and dusk.

-Wildfowler hunters need certain qualities to be successful.
-They need to be patient.
+Wildfowler hunters need certain qualities to be successful, like being patient.
 Wildfowl hunters also need to quickly spot whether a potential quarry (a bird that you mean to shoot) is legal to hunt or not, sometimes in poor visibility.

-Using lead shot is prohibited
+Using lead shot is banned

 Lead shot can poison water fowl like ducks, geese and swans.
 While feeding, birds swallow the spent lead shot, which has fallen onto the wetlands they inhabit.
 This damages a bird's nervous system, liver and kidneys.
-It also damages the gizzard preventing a bird from feeding.
+It also damages the gizzard stopping a bird from feeding.

-A sustainable harvest of waterfowl is perfectly acceptable but the loss of ducks, geese and swans due to lead poisoning is not – particularly when some species are under increasing pressure from other factors.
-It makes sense to ban the use of lead shot on and over wetlands, as it causes unnecessary losses.
+A sustainable harvest of waterfowl is acceptable but the loss of ducks, geese and swans due to lead poisoning is not – particularly when some species are under increasing pressure for other reasons.